win vs Victor Ortiz

-Former three-time World Champion Robert "The Ghost" Guerrero earned a UD win over Jerry Thomas on the undercard of the FOX PPV event in Los Angeles.
+Former three-time World Champion Robert "The Ghost" Guerrero earned a UD win over former champion Victor Ortiz in their FOX Sports PPV co-main event.

 Sign Up for PBC News

 Get the latest fight announcements, fighter spotlights, and other PBC news delivered to your inbox.